-Pressing POWER button Button Position/LED Vehicle condition One time START/BLUE Ready to drive
+Pressing POWER button Button Position/LED Vehicle condition One time START/OFF Ready to drive

-- 2. If necessary, lower the windows, unlock the doors and open the tail gate as required, before disconnecting the 12-volt battery.
-Once the 12-volt battery is disconnected, power controls will not operate.
-(Refer to below "4." for 12-volt battery disconnection) - 3.
-Before disconnecting the 12-volt battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
-Disconnect the 12-volt auxiliary battery Negative(-) (C) cable located in trunk.
+- 2. If necessary, lower the windows, unlock the doors and open the tail gate as required, before disconnecting the 12 Volt battery.
+Once the 12 Volt battery is disconnected, power controls will not operate.
+(Refer to below "4." for 12 Volt battery disconnection) - 3.
+Before disconnecting the 12 Volt battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
+Disconnect the 12 Volt auxiliary battery Positive(+) cable (A) located at the engine